 Sometimes all you want is a thick, juicy sandwich for a meal that’s hearty, simple, and delicious.
 For us, the old deli sandwich just doesn’t cut it anymore, so we’ve put together a mondo sandwich worthy of a hearty appetite.

-We marinated flank steak in our Black Currant Balsamic--it’s sweet, ripe, and fruity!--, then seared it to perfection and sliced it into thin strips.
+We marinated flank steak in our Black Cherry Balsamic --it’s sweet, ripe, and fruity!--, then seared it to perfection and sliced it into thin strips.
 Served on a fluffy roll slathered with a tangy mustard-gorgonzola sauce, this sandwich wins big for gourmet appeal.
 Enjoy for lunch or dinner!

 1 pound boneless flank steak